 Posted on :: Tags: ,

-In this blog I present prim-parser, a Lean 4 total parsec-style monadic parser combinator library.
-To ensure totality, every parser carries a grade in its type recording whether it may, must, or cannot consume input, and whether it may, must, or cannot fail.
-The resulting Parser type is a graded monad.
-The choice operator is biased like in parsec/megaparsec; and the graded monad laws are proved in Lean as propositional equalities.
-No prior total parser combinator library combines these.
+In this post I present prim-parser, a Lean 4 total monadic parser combinator library in the parsec tradition.
+To the best of my knowledge, it is the first of its kind.
+To ensure totality, every parser is tagged with a grade recording whether it may, must, or cannot consume input, and whether it may, must, or cannot fail; the Parser type is a graded monad over these grades.
+The graded monad laws are proven as propositional equalities.

 Introduction

 Monadic parser combinators are a popular tool in functional programming.
-A small set of higher-order functions and do-notation is enough to assemble parsers for complex grammars, and since parsers are ordinary values in the host language, you get its abstractions and familiar syntax.
+With a small set of functions called combinators and a monadic interface, you can assemble parsers for complex grammars, and since parsers are ordinary values in the host language, you get its abstractions and familiar syntax.

 A typical example is parsing an identifier: a letter followed by alphanumeric characters: